 –“About Schloss Dagstuhl”

-This particular seminar was organized by Alexander Hauptmann (CMU), James Hodson (presently CEO of the AI for Good Foundation), Juanzi Li (Tsinghua University), Nicu Sebe (University of Trento), and Achim Rettinger (Karlsruhe Institute of Technology).
+was organized by Alexander Hauptmann (CMU), James Hodson (presently CEO of the AI for Good Foundation), Juanzi Li (Tsinghua University), Nicu Sebe (University of Trento), and Achim Rettinger (Karlsruhe Institute of Technology).
 We focused on bringing together distinct fields from robotics to textual information extraction, geometry and human psychology, in order to understand where the field of Artificial Intelligence and Cognition needed to go next.
 We wanted to identify the biggest problems of tomorrow, to incentivize the research community to respond to them today.

 Of the select group of researchers of international standing, our very own Stefano Pacifico and Michael Witbrock were among the most active, vocal participants (surprise?) for a unified strategy, and taking measurable steps towards important goals.
 Several of the suggestions made are specifically going to be targeted by the AI for Good Foundation–so watch this space!